 COD Warzone scores so highly on this list because it’s completely rewritten the rules of COD.
 It could exist on its own without an annual game release if Activision wanted it to, but instead, it’s become the series core.
 This allows developers like Infinity Ward, Treyarch, and Sledgehammer to get creative, releasing games that push the envelope rather than predictable sequels.

 The future of Call of Duty looks a lot like Warzone, and its evolution will dictate the direction of the entire franchise.
 It’s an exciting time to be a fan – but also an uncertain one.
 However, when it comes to the best and most influential CoD game of all time, there’s one game that stands above Warzone.

 1. Call of Duty 4: Modern Warfare (2007)

 While MW2 arguably refined the game’s mechanics and delivered a better product, MW1 was a game that changed everything.
-The world’s obsession with Call of Duty began with Modern Warfare and it will always be the most significant turning point in the franchises’ history.
+The world’s obsession with Call of Duty began with Modern Warfare and it will always be the most significant turning point in the franchise’s history.

 While Call of Duty has had other important milestones since 2007, told better stories, and delivered better multiplayer experiences, nothing will ever be as groundbreaking as Call of Duty 4: Modern Warfare.